News

 One of the common complaints associated with menopause is weight gain.
 With no changes in diet or lifestyle, the weight starts creeping up all by itself.
 It is possible to address this by making some diet and lifestyle adjustments, but collagen supplements can also be a helpful tool.
 There have been promising results in animal studies that indicate collagen can lead to increased levels of satiety, which is a great way to help keep your weight down.

 At the time of writing, the scientific research into supplementation for these areas is in its infancy.
 But there is still cause for hope in this area, as it has been hypothesised that collagen is important for both gut health and hormone balancing.
 Just as the hormones change, the gut microbiome fluctuates throughout the different stages of life.
-Collagen is a factor in healing and sealing the gut thanks to two important amino acids: glycine and glutamine.
+Collagen is a factor in healing and sealing the gut thanks to its glycine and glutamine amino acids.

 There is lots of space for more studies relating to perimenopausal and menopausal women to unveil the true potential of collagen.
 But the knowledge we have so far is enough to indicate that it can support the transition into the next phase of life by supplying the body with fuel to combat some of the damaging consequences of the change.